rickytsung/tenhou_helper/README.md

 Note that this code is still being tested, so it might have some bugs.
 (If you found one, you can PR it)

+You can put the result to the excel file attachment.